pkp24/TPT2/Museum_Auto_Upgrader/README.md

 # Museum Auto Upgrader Package

 This is an auto-upgrading gem script for the museum.
 All gems in the inventory area on the right will be deleted on script start.
 Transmutation to create universal gems isn't supported - instead, upgrade gems to a set level and transmute all the high-level gems a single time, which is more efficient.

+**Requires both the "Quick Combine" skill and the Museum to be fully upgraded in the HQ!**

 1. Place the gems you will upgrade into your equipped area.
 2. Set what your Max Buy Level will be in the Museum_Auto_Buyer.
 (Will not buy gems higher than that)
 3. (Optional) Set what your Max Craft Level will be in the Museum_Auto_Buyer.
 Usually this can be left at 50,